 The service credit used to determine a member’s eligibility for a TRS pension is different from the service credit used to calculate your “pension threshold” and your annual COLA.

 - Any service time purchased by the member under an early retirement incentive

 - Any optional service purchased by the member, such as leaves of absence, substitute teaching and teaching service in another state

-- Unused sick time for anyone who is a TRS member prior to June 1, 2014.
+- Unused sick time for anyone who is a TRS member prior to the effective date.

-- Eligibility: The service credit that will be used to determine your eligibility for a pension will include all TRS service plus any service in a pension system that has reciprocal rights with TRS.
+Eligibility: The service credit used to determine your eligibility for a pension includes all TRS service plus any service in a pension system that has reciprocal rights with TRS.

-- Threshold and COLA: The service credit that will be used in calculating your new “pension threshold” will be only TRS service credit and will equal the service credit that TRS used or will use to calculate your initial TRS pension at retirement.
+Threshold and COLA: The service credit used in calculating your new “pension threshold” will be only TRS service credit and will equal the service credit that TRS used or will use to calculate your initial TRS pension at retirement.

 The COLA Formula and Social Security

-Any TRS member that receives Social Security from a spouse’s benefit or from other employment will still use $1,000 as the initial “threshold multiplier” and will still receive their Social Security benefits.
+Any TRS member who receives Social Security from a spouse’s benefit or from other employment will still use $1,000 as the initial “threshold multiplier” and will still receive his/her Social Security benefits.